Dileep: 1991–1999: early years

-2000–2009: Stardom
+2000–2009: stardom

 Ee Parakkum Thalika (2001) and Kuberan (2002) were a major success at box office and are considered two of the best movies in his career.

 In 2002 he won the Kerala State Film Special Jury Award for playing the role of Kunjan in the film Kunjikoonan.
 In Lal Jose's Meesa Madhavan (2002), Dileep played the role of the thief Madhavan.
 This movie, which eventually developed a cult following was a major breakthrough in his career as it increased Dileep's stardom to a new level in Malayalam cinema.
 The same year he also debuted in Tamil cinema with Raajjiyam.
 C.I.D.
 Moosa (2003), a slapstick comedy by Johny Anthony is considered one of Dileep's career best movies by many fans.
 In 2004, he produced and starred in T. V. Chandran's Kadhavaseshan.
 He won a Special Mention for his performance in Chanthupottu (2005).

 Dileep produced Joshiy-directed Twenty:20 (2008) to raise funds for the Association of Malayalam Movie Artists (AMMA).
 The film became the highest-grossing Malayalam film (₹ 31.4 crore) until that time.

 2010–present

 He ventured into production with Malarvaadi Arts Club.
 Kaaryasthan (2010) was his 100th movie, For his role in Vellaripravinte Changathi (2011) he won a Kerala State Film Award for Best Actor.
 "Two Countries" released on Christmas Day 2015, directed by Shafi, became the highest-grossing film in his career.
 His 2017 film, Ramaleela, became one of the highest-grossing Malayalam films of all time.

 After a break, in the movie Keshu Ee Veedinte Nadhan (transl.
-Keshu is the lord of this house) Dileep comes to the screen in the titular role along with Urvashi.

-The film was originally scheduled for a theatrical release but was cancelled due to the COVID-19 pandemic in India.
+Keshu is the lord of this house) Dileep comes to the screen in the title role along with Urvashi.The film was originally scheduled for a theatrical release but was cancelled due to the COVID-19 pandemic in India.

 Personal life

-Dileep married actress Manju Warrier on 20 October 1998.
-The couple have a daughter born in 2000.
+Dileep married actress Manju Warrier on 20 October 1998; their daughter, Meenakshi, was born in 2000.
 In July 2014, the couple filed for divorce which was granted on 31 January 2015.
 On 25 November 2016, Dileep married actress Kavya Madhavan.
 The couple have a daughter born in 2018.

-Off-screen work
+Other activities

-Besides acting and film production, Dileep is also involved in film distribution (through Graand Production) and exhibition.
-He owns the multiplex theater complex D Cinemaas situated in Chalakudy.
-He along with his friend Nadirshah founded the restaurant chain Dhe Puttu, they have restaurants in Kochi, Kozhikode, Qatar and Dubai.
+Dileep owned the multiplex theater complex D Cinemaas situated in Chalakudy when it opened in December 2014.

+Media image

+He was popularly called 'Janapriya Nayakan' (transl. popular hero) by delivering consecutive hits which entertained the audience of all ages.

+2019 film Shibu starring Karthik directed by Arjun and Gokul is a film made on Dileep, and is based on an ardent fan of Dileep who wants to make a movie with him.